 count.
 That was the 20th century.
 Now we need to make operations as predictable as possible, to maximise the amount of

 The two good algorithms process memory in very simple patterns (mostly straight sweeps).
 The bad algorithm jumps all over the place.

-modern optimisation.
+optimisation.
 This will give us counts of “events” that disrupt the CPU’s processing of the code.
-The
+The easiest tool for

 rotate benchmark program:

 There are more statistics available.
 To list them:

 Then you can get the specific stats with something like this: